pennlabs/django-rest-live/docs/testing.md

 # Testing
 As of Django 3.1, you can write asynchronous tests in Django `TestCase`s.
-You can set up a test case by following the snippet below, using the test communicator provided in `rest_live.testing.APICommunicator`:
+You can set up a test case by following the snippet below, using the test communicator provided in `rest_live.testing.APICommunicator`.

 ## Sample TestCase